fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/temp_candidate_examples.md

   - `T`: UHF tactical air navigation aid (TACAN)
   - `D`: Distance Measuring Equipment (DME)
   - `G`: Global Navigation Satellite System (GNSS)
-  - :warning: MISSING SBAS ??? :warning:
+  - :warning: MISSING "SBAS" ???
+How is this capability exchange in FIXM ??? :warning:
   - `A`: Indicate presence of Ground Based Augmentation System (GBAS)
   - `I`: Inertial Navigation (INS)
-  - :warning: MISSING VOR/DME ??? :warning:
+  - :warning: MISSING VOR/DME ???
+How is this capability exchanged in FIXM ??? :warning:
-  - :warning: MISSING DME/DME ??? :warning:
+  - :warning: MISSING DME/DME ???
+How is this capability exchanged in FIXM ??? :warning:
-  - :warning: DME/DME/Inertial Reference Unit (IRU) :warning:
+  - :warning: MISSING DME/DME/Inertial Reference Unit (IRU) ???
+How is this capability exchanged in FIXM ??? :warning:
   - `W`: Reduced Vertical Separation Minimum (RVSM)
 - Addional navigation capabilities from PANS-ATM Item 10a
   - `C`: LORAN C